 Faculty: Dr. Pamela Fraser-Abder, PhD, Professor of Science Education

 Travel Dates: July 26 - August 5, 2014

 New York City public school teachers who currently have 3 or more years of experience teaching at the elementary, middle school, or high school levels are eligible to apply.
 Teachers who are currently working on an advanced degree, but have three years of experience teaching in an NYC public school are eligible to apply.

 Applicants must currently be classroom teachers.
 Administrators are not eligible to apply.

 How to Apply

-To apply for this year's program, please visit this year's program page for complete application instructions.
+The application for summer 2015 will open in late September 2014.
+Please visit this year's program page for complete application instructions.